WES Credential Evaluation for Colombian Degrees: What to Expect

 WES ECA Fees and Timeline

-- The bottleneck is usually the university sending the transcripts — at Colombian universities, this can take two to six weeks, particularly at public institutions during peak periods
+Timeline: WES's processing estimate applies after it receives and accepts all required documents.
+The bottleneck is usually the university sending the transcripts — at Colombian universities, this can take two to six weeks, particularly at public institutions during peak periods.

 Practical advice: Initiate your WES application and contact your university's Secretaría Académica immediately — before taking your language tests, before creating your Express Entry profile.
 The WES ECA is on the critical path.
 Language tests can be taken concurrently; the WES wait is a hard sequential dependency.